ebsaral/filelog/README.md

 Hello.

-I am an easy debugger which prints into files.
+I am an easy debugger which prints into files, but can be used multi functional for production as well.
 I can also read.
 In case you need me ever.

 Simplicity within a certain complexity.